 I did remember the debacle of maybe the most marvelous filly of all time breaking down.
 I knew that had to be what she was referring to; I didn't recall it having been July 7, 1975, however.
 "Ruffian?"
+[I looked this up later and found that it had occurred on July 6th.
+It doesn't matter.]

 "She was the perfect filly, the most beautiful filly ever foaled, I think, the perfect racehorse, so strong, so fast...
 No horse had ever been in front of her until she broke down.
 And why did it have to happen?
 'Foolish Pleasure'?
 No, that's not why.
 He didn't deserve to stand in her shadow; her trainer should not have accepted that stupid challenge or made it if he did, if his horse wasn't right, and she could not have been sound.
 He probably didn't know, and he should have.
 Horse racing shouldn't be like that.
 Once when her trainer was asked how one of his champions horses had slept the previous night, he joked, 'How should I know, I didn't sleep with him.'
 A good trainer has to know how his horse slept last night, or he should not run his horse the next day - or be a trainer."

-"She died on the lead'," I quoted from somewhere, "against the Derby winner.
+"'She died on the lead'," I quoted from somewhere, "against the Derby winner.
 That's what they say about her.
 Whiteley is a Hall of Fame trainer."

+"He ran her sore in the Sorority; I know he did, and nobody said nothin' because she survived and won anyway."

+"He had a whole organization of people surrounding her all the time to keep tabs on her.
+And what about the owners and all the money that's bet on her whether she runs or not?
+Thousands of people from everywhere are at the track, millions are bet on her, and he's supposed to scratch her in the morning because she didn't sleep too well.
+Can you even imagine that?"

 "They tried to save her, but they couldn't," she continued, ignoring the excuses I had made.

 "Ruffian on three legs would not have been Ruffian anyway," I said in another failed attempt to close the brackets on an uncomfortable topic.

 "We're more than what we do!"
-She exclaimed, "She was by Reviewer by Bold Ruler for Christ's sake!
+She was flushed and agitated when she exclaimed, "She was by Reviewer by Bold Ruler for Christ's sake!
 And out of a Native Dancer mare."
-Now I saw the angry Danni, feature of the backside back then, not Danielle.
+Now I saw the angry Danni who had been a feature of the backstretch at Longacres back then, not Danielle O'Neill.

 I gave up on bracketing morbidity.
 "Is that why you became a vet?" and then, "Have you had any success in stabilizing a hot-blooded animal with a prothesis after a severe injury?"

 "No." There were tears again and the longest silence we had experienced thus far.
-I felt awkward Finally it was she who broke the silence.
+I felt awkward

+Finally it was she who broke the silence.
 "Do you get emotionally involved in what you write?"

 "I try not to."

 "Why?
 You'd write better if you did."

 I was a little shocked by her willingness to criticize my style.